-- 81. There has been a lot of publicity around TSUK; the OBSPS and the events that have taken place during and after Mr A's complaint. - 82.
-Much of the publicity has been to do with Independent Financial Advisors (IFAs), concerning OBSPS members receiving wrong advice and members making poor decisions as a result of that advice.
-Mr A's complaint does not deal with the advice that OBSPS members have received from IFAs.
+- 84. There has been a lot of publicity around TSUK; the OBSPS and the events that have taken place during and after the complaint. - 85.
+Much of the publicity has been to do with Independent Financial Advisors (IFAs) concerning OBSPS members receiving wrong advice and members making poor decisions as a result of that advice.
+Mr D's complaint does not deal with the advice that OBSPS members have received from IFAs.
 The FCA is investigating the suitability of advice given to members of the OBSPS.
 Members have the right to make a formal complaint to the Financial Ombudsman Service if they have concerns about the advice they received, however they should make a complaint to the firm that provided the advice in the first instance.
-The FCA has published a statement on its website which provides more information5.
+The FCA has published a statement on its website which provides more information. - 86.
+There has also been publicity about the OBSPS entering the PPF and the options that members were given prior to this, referred to as the "Time to Choose" exercise.
+The core issues reported appear to be about: the length of time the members were given to make a decision; the information they were provided with in order to make that decision; and the complexity of the options available.
+Mr D's complaint does not members.ashx